DennisD2/mini-ng/README.md

 ## Compile without build of frontend
 This build is faster and simply uses an earlier build result in src/frontend/dist.
-This does not work if there has been no build of tghe frontend before.
+This does not work if there has been no build of the frontend before.

 ```mvn clean install```